-3.2.1 SLO1.
-Care for physiologically stable paediatric patients presenting to acute care across the full range of complexity
+3.2.1 SLO 1: Care for physiologically stable paediatric patients presenting to acute care across the full range of complexity

-SLO1.
-Care for physiologically stable paediatric patients presenting to acute care across the full range of complexity Key Capabilities At point of credentialing the PEM-ACP will be able to: KC1.
-Gather appropriate information, perform a relevant clinical examination and be able to formulate and communicate a management plan that prioritises patient and family choices and is in their best interests, knowing when to seek help KC2.
-Assess and formulate a management plan for patients who present with complex medical and social needs, under the age of 16 KC3.
-Assess and manage all paediatric patients attending the ED.
-These capabilities will apply to patients attending with both physical and psychological ill health, under the age of 16 KC4.
-Assess children and young people with concerning presentations and know that some of the presenting symptoms could be manifestations of abuse Entrustment level 2b: With Supervisor within hospital for queries, able to provide prompt direction or assistance and tACP knows reliably when to ask for help
+SLO 1: Care for physiologically stable paediatric patients presenting to acute care across the full range of complexity

+KC1. gather appropriate information, perform a relevant clinical examination and be able to formulate and communicate a management plan that prioritises patient and family choices and is in their best interests, knowing when to seek help

+KC2. assess and formulate a management plan for patients under the age of 16 who present with complex medical and social needs

+KC3. assess and manage all paediatric patients attending the ED.
+These capabilities will apply to patients under the age of 16 attending with both physical and psychological ill health.

+KC4. assess children and young people with concerning presentations and know that some of the presenting symptoms could be manifestations of abuse

+Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help.

+General

-Descriptors General Demonstrates professional behaviour with regard to patients, carers, colleagues and others Delivers patient centred care including shared decision making Demonstrates ability to interact with children and young people of different stages of development to elicit the history Takes a relevant patient history including patient symptoms, concerns, priorities and preferences Performs a careful, sensitive and age/developmentally appropriate examination Knows when to utilise distraction techniques and play therapists to manage children in the ED Shows appropriate clinical reasoning by analysing physical and psychological findings Formulates an appropriate differential diagnosis Formulates an appropriate diagnostic test and management plan, taking into account patient preferences, and the urgency require Explains clinical reasoning behind diagnostic and clinical management decisions to patients/carers/guardians and other colleagues Able to safely and appropriately arrange tests such as radiology and blood tests, considering factors such as the ALARA principle and the trauma of unnecessary blood tests Appropriately selects, manages and interprets investigations, recognising that the interpretation of tests is age dependent e.g. ECG, radiology, bloods Aware of the different developmental stages of children and young people (CYP) and their assessment, and how injury and illness can affect this Demonstrates the ability to calculate drug dosages and prescribe safely for children Recognises that some of the presenting symptoms could be manifestations of non-accidental injury (NAI) Recognises the need to liaise with specialty services and refers where appropriate Recognises when care would be more appropriately delivered by other healthcare professionals Understands the law as it applies to children and young people and engages them appropriately in decisions about their own health care.
-Appropriately selects what patients can be safely sent home and what follow-up they may need Demonstrates awareness of the immunisation schedules
+- Demonstrates professional behaviour with regard to patients, carers, colleagues and others - Delivers patient-centred care including shared decision making - Demonstrates ability to interact with children and young people of different stages of development to elicit the history - Takes a relevant patient history including patient symptoms, concerns, priorities and preferences - Performs a careful, sensitive and age/developmentally appropriate examination - Knows when to utilise distraction techniques and play therapists to manage children in the ED - Shows appropriate clinical reasoning by analysing physical and psychological findings - Formulates an appropriate differential diagnosis - Formulates an appropriate diagnostic test and management plan, taking into account patient preferences, and the urgency required - Explains clinical reasoning behind diagnostic and clinical management decisions to patients / carers / guardians and other colleagues

-- Demonstrates awareness of the legal framework and ethical issues relating to children in the ED including consent and confidentiality - Knows the local procedure for sudden unexpected death in infants and children (SUDIC) - Able to provide ongoing management of patients in a CDU/ observational medicine setting, able to estimate risk and utilise diagnostic tests appropriately and make safe discharge plans, liaising with other services effectively when needed - Demonstrates professional behaviour with regard to patients, carers, colleagues and others - Understands the impact of learning disability and chronic complex health needs on acute presentations - Aware of behavioural and developmental issues and learning disabilities in childhood may impact presentations and clinical assessment in the ED, including infection and NAI.
+- Safely and appropriately arranges tests such as radiology and blood tests, considering factors such as the ALARA principle and the trauma of unnecessary blood tests - Appropriately selects, manages and interprets investigations, recognising that the interpretation of tests is age dependent e.g. ECG, radiology, bloods - Aware of the different developmental stages of children and young people (CYP) and their assessment, and how injury and illness can affect this - Demonstrates the ability to calculate drug dosages and prescribe safely for children - Recognises that some of the presenting symptoms could be manifestations of non-accidental injury (NAI) - Recognises the need to liaise with specialty services and refers where appropriate - Recognises when care would be more appropriately delivered by other healthcare professionals - Understands the law as it applies to children and young people and engages them appropriately in decisions about their own health care - Appropriately selects which patients can be safely sent home and what follow-up they may need - Demonstrates awareness of the immunisation schedules - Demonstrates awareness of the legal framework and ethical issues relating to children in the ED including consent and confidentiality - Knows the local procedure for sudden unexpected death in infants and children (SUDIC) - Able to provide ongoing management of patients in a CDU / observational medicine setting, able to estimate risk and utilise diagnostic tests appropriately and make safe discharge plans, liaising with other services effectively when needed - Demonstrates professional behaviour with regard to patients, carers, colleagues and others - Understands the impact of learning disability and chronic complex health needs on acute presentations - Aware of behavioural and developmental issues and learning disabilities in childhood that may impact presentations and clinical assessment in the ED, including infection and NAI.